Alimony Lawyer With Experience and Commitment

 The court may find that this remedy is not available if the divorce decree specifically states that the alimony payments could not be modified under any circumstances.
 See Gilman v.
 Gilman, 114 Nev.
 416, 426, 956 P.2d 761, 767 (1998) (holding that because the parties’ divorce decree included a specific provision regarding modification, the court would presume that they intended that provision, rather than the general changed circumstances doctrine, to apply).

-If your case involves a request for alimony then contact our experienced Las Vegas alimony lawyers at Mills & Anderson to schedule a consultation.
+If your case involves a request for alimony then contact our experienced alimony attorney at Mills & Anderson to schedule a consultation.
 Find out what you need to do right now to protect your rights and resolve the case on the most favorable terms.
 We represent clients throughout Clark County, including Las Vegas, Henderson and North Las Vegas, Nevada.

 During the consultation, the attorney can discuss with you the different types of alimony including temporary spousal support, rehabilitative alimony, lump sum alimony, periodic alimony, and permanent alimony.
 Learn more about the factors the judge in your case might use to make such a determination including whether to award alimony at all, what type of alimony to award, for how long to award alimony, and the amount to be awarded.

-Call (702) 386-0030 today to discuss the unique facts of your case with an experienced alimony attorney in Las Vegas, Nevada.
+Call (702) 386-0030 today to discuss the unique facts of your case with an experienced alimony lawyer in Las Vegas, Nevada.